prominenceai/deepstream-services-library/docs/overview.md

 * [API Reference](#api-reference)

 ## Introduction
-NVIDIA’s DeepStream SDK -- built on the open source [GStreamer](https://gstreamer.freedesktop.org/) *"an extremely powerful and versatile framework"* -- enables experienced software developers to *"Seamlessly Develop Complex Stream Processing Pipelines"*.
+[NVIDIA’s DeepStream SDK](https://developer.nvidia.com/deepstream-sdk) -- built on the open source [GStreamer](https://gstreamer.freedesktop.org/) *"an extremely powerful and versatile framework"* [<sup>1</sup>](#1) -- enables experienced software developers to *"Seamlessly Develop Complex Stream Processing Pipelines"*.
 For those new to DeepStream, however, GStreamer comes with a learning curve that can be a little step or lengthy for some.

 The DeepStream Services Library (DSL) was built to enable *"less-experienced"* programmers and hobbyist to develop custom DeepStream applications in Python3 or C/C++ at a much higher level of abstraction - built to encapsulate the complexity that comes with GStreamer's power and flexibility.